jefmeijvis/old.jefmeijvis.com/content/001-csharp-extension-methods.md

 }
 ```

-We implement the folowing generic extension method that selects a random element from the collection.
+We implement the following generic extension method that selects a random element from the collection.
 This allows us to hide the random selection logic, and contain it in the Extensions.cs file.
 We can now use this method by once again including the correct namespace, and invoking the method on, for example, an array of strings:
 ```csharp
 using ExtensionMethodsBlogpost;